 These contractors used the structure of the limited company because of engagers, as engagers would not accept people with a self-employed status.
-HMRC and government collected hefty corporation taxes and VAT from these contractors for years.
+HMRC and government collected hefty corporation taxes from these contractors for years.
 It now collects Dividend taxes from contractors as well.
 This also reflects how we have different set of yardstick for big business and small business.
 It is ok for big business to do the same work, pay their directors dividends but it is wrong for an individual to operate like a limited company.
 This is when the freelancer has no other choice but to do so.

 These contractors if self-employed would have paid Class 2 NI and settled their income with their spouses.
 However, the engagers did not let us have the self-employed status.
 Is it fair of HMRC or the ones troubled to be ok for receiving corporation tax from Freelancer’s for years, accepting their returns and now saying you are disguised employees?

 Everyone benefits from this gig-economy.
 Big Business want flexible workforce for short-term work.
 A lot of working class wants flexibility away from appraisals and working continuously.

 The government with its short-term vision has started to go after the freelancing industry in multiple ways.
 The aim is to try to get, as many freelancers to give PAYE tax as possible.
 This is while providing them no relief or employment benefits.
 To be fair on government they do intend to bring consultations in this regard.
 However, intention is that they have laid down a fundamentally flawed position and now want to follow it or drum up support for it through media.
 Previous experience shows that Government always follows a laid position irrespective of consultations.